openvex/vexctl/README.md

 vexctl filter scan_results.sarif.json cgr.dev/image@sha256:e4cf37d568d195b4b5af4c36a...
 ```

-The output from both examples willl the same SARIF results data
+The output from both examples will be the same: the SARIF result data, but
-without those ulnerabilities stated as not explitable:
+without the vulnerabilities that were stated as not exploitable:

 ```json
 {